NapesWeaver/ip-mapper/README.md

 Uses [WebRTC API](https://webrtc.org/) to get the private IP for the device running the browser.

-If Location Access is allowed and the browser supports it, user location is obtained through the [Geolocation API's](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation) Navigator.geolocation property.
+If Location Access is allowed and the browser supports it, user location is obtained through the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation) Navigator.geolocation property.

 [IP API](https://ipapi.co/api/#introduction) is used to map the users public IP and for mapping searches.

-The [SHODAN API](https://developer.shodan.io/) is used for getting reverse-domain-names.
+[SHODAN API](https://developer.shodan.io/) is used for getting reverse-domain-names.

 Mapping is accomplished via [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial).